jackdesert/arscca/arscca/templates/opinion/pax-the-great-leveler.md

 II) events.
 Cars are *presumably* grouped both by ability and by type.
 Grouping them by ability leaves the least disparity between slow cars and fast cars in a given class.
-In my opinion, grouping them by type generates comraderie and friendly competition, but leaves more disparity between slow cars and fast cars in a given class.
+In my opinion, grouping them by type generates camaraderie and friendly competition, but leaves more disparity between slow cars and fast cars in a given class.